Jump to

 Electric Fields

-In the Simple Universe model, everything is constructed from the elementary strand particle
+Everything is constructed from the elementary strand shaped particle

-A particle that continuously moves at a constant speed against a static universal reference frame, in three dimensional space
+A particle that moves continuously at a single constant speed, against a static universal reference frame, in three dimensional space

-The following animation shows an electron and a proton in the model, changing shape when the particles move, the
+The following animation shows an electron and a proton changing shape when the particles move, the

 button starts the particles moving forwards, the button start / stops the animation (any of the buttons can be used in pause mode)